AramLF/brbinstall/README.md

 # brbinstall
 The brbinstall purpose is to install everything I need for a fresh install of a Linux Distribution, without the hassle of doing it manually each time.
-It can help for : installing software, depedencies, theming, ricing, etc...
-This repository is in developpment therefore it can be largely improved and is destined to changed while not following a specific Roadmap.
+It can help for : installing software, dependencies, theming, ricing, etc...
+This repository is in developpment, therefore it can be largely improved and is destined to changed while not following a specific Roadmap.

 ## Installation
 ```